 CECA welcomes the roll-out of devolved bodies across England.
 We are focusing on developing our relationships with the established and emerging Sub-National Transport Bodies (STBs) across the UK.
 Our workstream seeks to ensure that as these devolved bodies gain powers over investment in infrastructure, CECA develops relationships with them that are equivalent to those for major national infrastructure customers.
-We are also lobbying for positive outcomes of the PR18 review of rail expenditure in England, Wales and Scotland and of the second Road Investment Strategy in England with any uplift in investment reflected in the Barnett consequentials for Scotland and Wales.
+We are also lobbying for positive outcomes in terms of rail expenditure in England, Wales and Scotland and of the third Road Investment Strategy in England with any uplift in investment reflected in the Barnett consequentials for Scotland and Wales.

 The CITB is reforming, introducing substantial changes to its operation and governance.
 During this process, CECA will work to ensure the voice of its members is sustained and enhanced as part of the CITB’s restructure and that the reformed body is valued by civil engineering contractors.
 The above reforms will see CITB move away from the management of card schemes.
 This will impact on the CSCS and CPCS and it is vital that CECA members retain the ability to oversee and influence the management of industry card schemes.
 Developing our people is vital for the long-term success of our industry.
 To this end we are continuing our seminars and leadership & management training, as well as our training and development support and Fairness Inclusion and Respect work.
 We will continue to lobby Government and the IfA to ensure that businesses paying apprenticeship training levies receive the funding for apprenticeship training they are entitled to in order to increase the number of apprenticeships offered.
 We will also continue to monitor the impact of Brexit on our industry and address the challenges with Government where appropriate.
 At the same time, we recognise the need to develop the next generation and are focusing some of our resources on schools and young people engagement and the promotion of detailed career pathways in civil engineering.